Glastonbury Canal: Closure

 Railways arrived in the area in 1841, with the opening of part of the Bristol and Exeter Railway on 14 June, which eventually reached Exeter in 1844.
 In late 1846, the railway company attempted to buy the canal to prevent its use by rival railway companies.
-The sale was agreed in principle in June 1847, and was authorised by an act of Parliament passed on 30 June 1848.
+The sale was agreed in principle in June 1847, and was authorised by the Bristol and Exeter Railway (Glastonbury Navigation and Canal Purchase) Act 1848 (11 & 12 Vict. c. xxviii), which was passed on 30 June 1848.
 The shareholders received £7,372 in 1850, and the canal company was dissolved in 1851.

-There was friction between the new owners and the Commissioners of Sewers.
-The railway company proposed the creation of a railway between Highbridge and Glastonbury in 1850, and the Somerset Central Railway was authorised by Parliament on 17 June 1852.
+There was friction between the new owners and the Somerset Commissioners of Sewers.
+The railway company proposed the creation of a railway between Highbridge and Glastonbury in 1850, and the Somerset Central Railway was authorised by the Somerset Central Railway Act 1852 (15 & 16 Vict. c. lxiii) on 17 June 1852.
 The canal was transferred to the new company, and was used to speed the construction of the railway, earning £312 in the year ending September 1853.
 The line followed the route of the canal closely, with much of it built on the towpath.
 The canal was closed on 1 July 1854, and the lock and aqueducts on the upper section were dismantled.
 The railway opened on 17 August 1854.

-The lower sections of the canal were given to the Commissioners for Sewers, for use as a drainage ditch.
-The final section was retained to provide a wharf for the railway company, which was used until 1936, when it passed to the Commissioners of Sewers and was filled in.
+The lower sections of the canal were given to the commissioners for sewers, for use as a drainage ditch.
+The final section was retained to provide a wharf for the railway company, which was used until 1936, when it passed to the commissioners of sewers and was filled in.
 The Central Somerset Railway merged with the Dorset Central Railway to become the Somerset and Dorset Railway.
 The main line to Glastonbury closed in 1966, while the branches to the dairy at Bason Bridge and the Highbridge Wharf lasted until 1972.